nikhil-js/Smart-Home-using-Hand-Gesture-Technology/README.md

 ## About
 - This project is about controlling smart home with the help of hand gesture technology.
-- People with disabilty or speech disabilities face problem in controlling their smart homes.
+- People with disability or speech disabilities face problem in controlling their smart homes.
 - This project remove the barrier and give an edge to people with diasability to control their smart home.

 ## Description